-The public has picked our winner from the top five stories and they appear below!
+The public has picked our winner from the top six stories and they appear below!
 We want to thank all that participated in this year's contest.

 We congratulate all of our nominees for making a difference in the lives of their owners and those who care for them.